Making the Transition From Techcom to Marcom

 - Master new tools.

 Consider those senior technical writers who are accustomed to producing each finished help topic in about three hours.
 When they write a datasheet, they may spend more than 40 hours on two pages of text and a few diagram concepts.
-The rule at work here is that marcom assignments take more time to write less .
+The rule at work here is that marketing communications assignments take more time to write less .
 You need to coach writers through this adjustment or you risk negative morale and serious self-esteem issues.

 At a mechanical level, the focus of techcom and marcom is quite different, which can be a major adjustment for your team.
 In techcom, we ensure our work is clear, correct, concise, and complete.
 We take pride in knowing it is so.

 In marcom, the focus is different.
 One marketing executive explained that “it’s always got to be clear and concise–that’s a given.
 Compelling and convincing are also important in marcom.
 Other than that, make sure it’s believable and achievable.”
-In fact, marcom materials that are complete and accurate to the last detail can be dangerous and counter-productive in the hands of a sales rep or on your web site.
+In fact, marketing materials that are complete and accurate to the last detail can be dangerous and counter-productive in the hands of a sales rep or on your web site.

 Bringing marcom assignments into your group can also strengthen your approach to motivating and retaining talented employees.
-The creative elements of marcom are great rewards for some writers, and the increased visibility afforded by marcom assignments can inspire higher performance.
+The creative elements of marcom are great rewards for some writers, and the increased visibility afforded by marketing assignments can inspire higher performance.
 Marcom can also give established writers new opportunities for development.
 There is the challenge of deepening their industry-specific knowledge, writing with different purpose, and clarifying messages before crafting text.

-Managing a Lateral Move to Marketing
+Managing a Lateral Move from Technical to Marketing Communications

 When Ellen (not her real name) signed on to be a technical communicator at a software development company in Waterloo , Canada , she knew she wanted more exposure to marketing work.